stackabletech/trino-lb/docs/design.md

 ## 6. Proxy modes

-trino-lb can be configured to either proxy all calls to the underlying Trino clusters or only the initial `POST` and instruct the client to connect directly to the Trino cluster for the subsequent polling requests.
+trino-lb can be configured to either proxy all calls to the underlying Trino clusters or only the initial `POST` request and instruct the client to connect directly to the Trino cluster for the subsequent polling requests.

 Read on the [proxy modes page](./proxy-modes.md) for more details.